billybobily/BlackList/README.md

 - Choose from: Forever (permanent), 1 Week, 2 Weeks, 3 Weeks, or 4 Weeks
 - The expiry date is shown in the details window (e.g., "Expires: Never" or "Expires: 02:30PM on Nov 11, 2025")
 - Use this if you're feeling generous and want the person to have a second chance

+**Realm-Wide Blacklist:**

+Billy's BlackList automatically shares your blacklist across **all characters on the same realm**:
+- When you add a player to the blacklist on one character, they appear in the blacklist for all your other characters on that realm
+- Each realm maintains its own separate blacklist (your characters on different realms have different lists)
+- This works just like pfUI and other modern addons - no configuration needed!
+- Use `/blinfo` to see how many players are blacklisted on your current realm

+This means you only need to maintain one blacklist per realm, making it much easier to manage across multiple alts!

 ## Options and features